vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-verbal-memory-exercise-with-history.md

 * 2025-01-16: 154.6 points moving average, placing me at the 98.34th
   percentile.
 Not much has changed qualitatively since the last update on 2024-11-20.

+* 2025-02-18: 137.2 points moving average, placing me at the 97.24th
+  percentile.
+Not much has changed qualitatively since the last update on 2025-01-16.